lyokha/vim-xkbswitch/README.md

 - There can be problems when three or more keyboard layouts are used.
   Imagine that keymap was set to some Russian keyboard layout, you entered some text in Insert mode using a German layout and then switched back to Normal mode.
-Now all text entered after *r*, *f* and search commands will be printed in the Russian layout instead of the German as you would normally expect.
-Remember that you can always switch back to the usual Normal mode keyboard layout using *Ctrl-^* in Insert and Command-line modes.
+Now all text entered after *r* and *f* and in search lines will be printed in the Russian layout instead of the German as you would normally expect.
+To reset commands *r* and *f* to the usual Normal mode keyboard layout simply switch to it in Insert mode.
+To reset search lines press *Ctrl-^* when printing text to search.

 ### Default layouts